sahiljaiswal02/Rust_Learning/Resources/CommonCollection/Readme.md

 ```
 ## 3. HashMap ( `HashMap<K, V>` )
 - Description:
+  > A hash map allows you to associate a value with a specific key.
+It’s a particular implementation of the more general data structure called a map.

   > A HashMap<K, V> stores key-value pairs where keys are unique and associated with values.
 - Use Cases:
   > Ideal for scenarios where you need to quickly look up data associated with a specific key.